 Federal Aid Programs

 Federal College Work-Study provides financial assistance through part-time (15 Hours per week) temporary employment either on campus or off campus in a community service position.
+Students must demonstrate financial need based on the results of the FAFSA.
+A list of job openings can be found at the Student Financial Aid Office.

 Federal Subsidized Stafford Loans are low-interest loans made to students enrolled at least half-time and are based on financial need.
-Loans are made by a participating lender, insured by a guaranty agency and reinsured by the federal government.
+Loans are made by a participating lender, insured by a guaranty agency, and reinsured by the federal government.
 Interest is paid by the federal government as long as the student is in school.
-Loan amounts range from $500-$3500 per academic year.
+Loan amounts range from $500-$4,500 per academic year.
 Applications are available in the Financial Aid Office.

 The Bureau of Indian Affairs Grant is awarded to American Indians who demonstrate financial need and academic progress.
 Additional information and application materials are available through the area agency office holding records of tribal membership.